tdalife/murit/README.md

 The main features of `MuRiT` are

-- easy exploration of multi-persistence for filtered metric spaces
+- easy exploration of multi-persistent features in filtered metric spaces
-- optimized for use as `Ripser` add-on (integrated call to local instance of `Ripser`)
+- optimized for use as `Ripser` add-on (provides integrated call to local instance of `Ripser`)
 - fully parallelized and memory-efficient creation of the distance matrix of a Vietoris-Rips transformation
-- standalone exectubales for all major platforms
+- standalone executables for all major platforms
 - open source go code

 ## Setup
 ### Installation
 We provide executables for major platforms and architectures as releases, no installation is required for those.
-Just download the executable that fits your setup.
+Simply download the executable that fits your setup.

 If your platform and architecture is not provided, please see below.